 Changes in the workplace will make a difference in how we think about our work.
 Workplace trends in 2017 include jobs that “require human creativity, flexibility, judgment, and ‘soft skills.’
 They don’t need skills that are repetitive or could be automated, so knowing how you fit in is key.

 Early in 2016 Seth Godin wrote “Ten Questions for Work That Matters.”
 Those are helpful guidelines for creating work that matters to the world.
-Here are the 10 most up-to-date questions you need to ask yourself it you’re planning on changing careers in 2017.
+Here are the 10 most up-to-date questions you need to ask yourself it you’re planning on changing careers this year.

 1.What does your career do for you?